 Solar Heat for Industrial Processes

-The use of solar heat for industrial processes (SHIP) is an extremely promising segment, though still representing a small part of the sales in the solar heat sector in Europe and worldwide.
+The use of Solar Heat for Industrial Processes (SHIP) is an extremely promising market, though for the moment it still represents a small part of the sales in the solar heat sector in Europe and worldwide.

 Solar thermal systems are well suited for generating low temperature heat up to 150°C. This can already be supplied by commercially available solar thermal collectors.
 Most solar applications for industrial processes are on a relatively small scale and still largely of an experimental nature.
 There is potentially a wide range of solar thermal applications.
 There are already well known applications of solar thermal heat in breweries, mining, agriculture (crop drying) or textile sector.
 In 2015 about 150 large-scale SHIP systems are documented worldwide ranging from 0.35 MWth to 100 MWth.